Skip to Content Facebook Feature Image

 Bayern's Harry Kane celebrates after scoring his side's second goal during the German Bundesliga soccer match between Werder Bremen and Bayern Munich, in Bremen, Germany, Saturday, Dec.
 14, 2026.
 (Carmen Jaspersen/dpa via AP)

-Kane had already scored his goals.
-The first was a penalty in the 22nd minute after Lennart Karl was brought down.
-The second came four minutes later with a crisp shot in off the post from outside the penalty area.
+He scored Saturday's goals in the first half.
+The penalty came in the 22nd minute after Lennart Karl was brought down.
+The second came four minutes later with a crisp shot in off the post from outside the penalty area for his 26th league goal of the season.

-Leon Goretzka, making a rare start in his final season at Bayern, scored the third goal in the 70th.
+Leon Goretzka, making a rare start in his final season at Bayern, scored the team's third goal in the 70th.

 Bayern’s win means the team is highly unlikely to be overtaken by Borussia Dortmund when the two rivals meet in two weeks.
+Bayern's goal difference is vastly superior.

 Dortmund, which defeated Mainz 4-0 for its sixth consecutive league win on Friday, next visits Leipzig while Bayern hosts Eintracht Frankfurt in the 23rd round, a week before “der Klassiker” in Dortmund.